adfaure/adfaure.github.io/content/blog/GA-group-making.md

 First, we want that a solution describes valid groups: each student is associated to only one group, no group is below the minimum number of students, and no group is above the maximum number of students.
 These are our “veto” conditions.

-If a solution doesn’t respect these conditions the score is set a 0.
+If a solution doesn’t respect these conditions, the score will be 0.

 This can be evaluated as follow.